PythonOrC/Python-Cirriculum/Unit 2 - Intro to List/Unit2.md

    - all values after will increase `index` by `1`
    Example: <u>[`seasons_add.py`](####`seasons_add.py`)</u>

-### Remove an Element
+### 2.2.3 Remove an Element

- - There are three ways to delete an value, each with their use cases
+ - There are three ways to delete a value, each with their use cases
 1. `del`
    - `del list[index]`
    - used when knowing the index